Private Studio Policy Handbook for 2018-2019

 30 minute lessons $116.00 monthly tuition (includes tax) Grades K - 6 only.

 45-minute lessons $140.00 monthly tuition (includes tax)

 Summer lessons begin first week of June often with a special attention given to Broadway and show time music during these six weeks.
 The summer session is June 1 - July 31.
 A July recital will feature music studied during the summer session.
 Participation in summer lessons will also guarantee a place in the studio for the fall semester.
 Lesson times are flexible during the summer in order to complement family vacations and other summer events like camps for the students.
 Summer students will be given top priority for lesson times in the fall.
 Regular tuition rates apply.
 No lessons will be given July 31 - August 31, unless by special request.

 Each student is allowed one (1) make-up lesson per semester.
-The time of the make-up lesson will be determined by the teacher’s schedule and will be planned for one day toward the end of the semester, usually the week before a recital.
+The time of the make-up lesson will be determined by the teacher's schedule and will be planned for one day toward the end of the semester, usually the Saturday before a recital.
 Your private lesson time is considered a standing appointment.
-If the student misses a lesson, prior notice is required whenever possible.
-Twenty-four hour is preferable.
-However, if a student wakes up ill on a lesson morning, please call me before 12:00 noon.
+Twenty-four-hour notice is required whenever possible for illness-related absence.

-Please do not ask for special consideration for an absence such as late work, last-minute company or schoolwork.
-Since I teach in three different locations, the studio schedule is highly structured and leaves little time for the flexibility I would like to offer.
+Please do not ask special consideration for an absence, such as parent has to work late, last-minute company, an unscheduled business appointment or a school event.
+I teach in two different locations.
+Both studio schedules are highly structured, so it leaves little time for the flexibility I would like to offer.

 Return Check Fee

 As in other businesses, a $37.50 fee will be assessed for a returned check, plus the cost, if any, assessed by my financial institution as a result of the returned check